Aashay-Bharadwaj/2420_week11_Lab/README.md

 # Setting up the Service and Timer
 In order to regularly backup the data we can set a service a a timer that triggers it.

-### Set up service to backup data every Saturday at 1 am
+### Set up service to backup data every Friday at 1 am
 To get started:
 1. Navigate to /etc/systemd/system directory using:         cd /etc/systemd/system
 2. Save ***backup.service and backup.timer*** in this directory